HSG-AIML/HSG-AIML.github.io/audit.md

 * Can deep learning techniques be applied to learn disentangled representations of the latent generative factors of variation evident in accounting data?

-* Can such learned representations be useful for downstream audit tasks, such as the selection of representative audit samples or for the detection of accounting irregularities?
+* Can such learned representations be useful for downstream audit tasks, such as (i) the selection of representative audit samples or (ii) the detection of accounting irregularities?

 ## Adversarial Learning